 As food trucks do not have a legal provision to function in India, many of them operate with a licence for food business in India that does not permit them to cook or sell on the road.

-So if you’re planning to open a food truck business in Mumbai or Bengaluru, keep in mind that the lack of proper licensing could make you vulnerable to exploitation by corrupt elements.
+So if you’re planning to open a food truck business in Mumbai or Bengaluru, keep in mind that you must apply for a license or registration failing which you could be fined.

 9. Open a restaurant

 Starting a restaurant business is not an easy task and opening a restaurant is not for everyone as it requires a considerable amount of investment and appetite for risk.